Skip to main content

 7 Questions That Will Help You Overcome Anxiety, Fear and Panic

-Anxiety, fear and panic are associated with irrational thoughts involving themes of threat or danger.
+Anxiety, fear, and panic are associated with irrational thoughts involving themes of threat or danger.
 These irrational thoughts take the form of “if” or “what if” beliefs.
 For example, a person who is afraid of heights may think, “If I am on the elevator alone and it gets stuck, no one will be able to save me,” or a person with panic disorder may believe, “If my heart beats too fast, it means that I am probably having a heart attack.”
 The “if” and “what if” thinking in anxiety disorders is a byproduct of your irrational thought patterns, including magnification, catastrophizing, overgeneralizing, and “should” and “must statements.”
-Sometimes anxiety is a result of genuine problems or situations that have no solutions.
-How does then one decide to challenge one's irrational thinking or problem-solve, or try acceptance strategies?
-The seven questions that will help you guide your decision to choose one path over another to overcome anxiety are as below:
+Sometimes, anxiety is a result of genuine problems or situations that have no solutions.
+How does one then decide to challenge one's irrational thinking or problem-solve, or try acceptance strategies?
+The seven questions that will help you guide your decision to choose one path over another to overcome anxiety are as follows:

 1. What is the likelihood of this happening?